hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 </a>

 While most incinerators look like any other industrial facility, some incinerators are architectural gems.
-Amager Bakke waste-to-energy plant in Copenhagen, Denmark is also a [ski slope][33].
+Amager Bakke waste-to-energy (WtE) plant in Copenhagen, Denmark is also a [ski slope][33] and the [world’s tallest man-made climbing wall (85 meters)][52].
 A 450 meter artificial ski slope is covered in green synthetic bristles which provide friction similar to fresh show.
 [The plant was designed by a Danish architect Bjarke Ingels.][34]
 The plants capacity is 450,000 tonnes per year; it is predicted that [by 2024 almost half of the material processed will be imported waste and biomass][35].
 [The output is electricity for 30,000 homes and heating district heating for 72,000 homes.][34]
-[This is one of the cleanest waste-to-energy plants in the world][35], due to its air pollution control systems.
+[This is one of the cleanest WtE plants in the world][35], due to its air pollution control systems.
 [The plant cost USD 600 million to built.][35]

 <div name="gallery" id="gallery"></div>
 {% include gallery %}

-Maishima waste-to-energy plant in Osaka, Japan processes [328,500 tonnes of waste per year][37] and attracts 12,000 tourists annually.
+Maishima WtE plant in Osaka, Japan processes [328,500 tonnes of waste per year][37] and attracts 12,000 tourists annually.
-[It was designed by an Austrian artist Friedensreich Hundertwasser][37], who also designed Spittelau waste-to-energy plant in Vienna, Austria.
+[It was designed by an Austrian artist Friedensreich Hundertwasser][37], who also designed Spittelau WtE plant in Vienna, Austria.
 The plant cost USD 600 million to built.

-Waste-to-energy plant in Roskilde, Denmark has won a number of architectural awards.
+WtE plant in Roskilde, Denmark has won a number of architectural awards.
 A spire that wraps around the plant's chimney, 97 metre tall, towers above the landscape, creating a contemporary counterpart to the steeples of the historic Roskilde Cathedral.
 [The plant was designed by Dutch architect Erick van Egeraart][31].
 The plants capacity is 250,000 - 300,000 tonnes per year; it processes waste from nine surrounding municipalities and waste imported from abroad.
 [The output is 19 megawatt of electricity and 52 megawatt of heat, that is electricity for 65,000 homes and district heating for 40,000 homes.
 The plant cost USD 215 million to built.][32]

-Richmond Hill waste-to-energy plant on Isle of Man processes all domestic and commercial waste produced on the island, as well as medical waste, old tyres and bio‑waste from sewage treatment.
+Richmond Hill WtE plant on Isle of Man processes all domestic and commercial waste produced on the island, as well as medical waste, old tyres and bio‑waste from sewage treatment.
 [The plants capacity is 50,000 tonnes per year.
 It generates 25,000 megawatt hours per year, covering 10% of the island’s electricity needs.][36]